runeimp/MongoDB_CLI/README.md

 MongoDB CLI
 ===========

-This is a simple CLI script for managing a local `mongod` instance.
+This is a simple Bash CLI script for managing a local `mongod` instance.

 Installation